scrapy/scrapy/docs/reference.rst

 API Reference
 =============

 This section documents the Scrapy |version| API.
-For more information see :ref:`misc-api-stability`.
+For more information see :ref:`api-stability`.

 * :ref:`topics-request-response`
 * :ref:`topics-spiders-ref`